mtlynch/mediagoblin/docs/source/siteadmin/commandline-upload.rst

 - **license** is used to set a license for your piece a media for MediaGoblin's use.
 This must be a URI.
 - **title** will set the title displayed to MediaGoblin users.
 - **description** will set a description of your media.
+- **collection-slug** will add the media to a collection, if a collection with the given slug exists.

 Metadata columns
 ----------------